Step 1: Identify the standards that are going to be covered

 Access Point Pacing Guides:

-The Access Course Pacing Guides are found in the Access Course TEAM ROOM for that subject.
-Please see information below:
+The Access Course Pacing Guides are found below and are also found in the Access Course Team Rooms.

 There are resources embedded into the Pacing Guides that you may want to preview.
 Click on the Curriculum Resources tab on your Employee Portal to explore.